-- 1 for management systems, suitable land availability, and growing conditions, there is high confidence in - 2 agroforestry's mitigation potential at the field scale.
-With countless options for farmers and land - 3 managers to implement agroforestry, there is medium confidence in the feasibility of achieving - 4 estimated regional mitigation potential.
-Appropriately matching agroforestry options, to local - 5 biophysical and social contexts is important in maximising mitigation and co-benefits, while avoiding - 6 risks (Sinclair and Coe 2019).
+Critical assessment and conclusion.
+There is medium confidence that agroforestry has a technical potential of 4.1 (0.3-9.4) GtCO2-eq yr-1 for the period 2020-2050, of which 0.8 (0.4-1.1) GtCO2-eq yr-1 is available at USD100 tCO2-1.
+Despite uncertainty around global estimates due to regional preferences for management systems, suitable land availability, and growing conditions, there is high confidence in agroforestry's mitigation potential at the field scale.
+With countless options for farmers and land managers to implement agroforestry, there is medium confidence in the feasibility of achieving estimated regional mitigation potential.
+Appropriately matching agroforestry options, to local biophysical and social contexts is important in maximising mitigation and cobenefits, while avoiding risks (Sinclair and Coe 2019).

-Box 7.3 Case study: agroforestry in Brazil - CANOPIES
+Box 7.3 | Case Study: Agroforestry in Brazil - CANOPIES

-- Brazilian farmers are integrating trees into their croplands in various ways, ranging from simple to - 12 highly complex agroforestry systems.
-While complex systems are more effective in the mitigation of - climate change, trade-offs with scalability need to be resolved for agroforestry systems to deliver on - 14 their potential.
-The Brazilian-Dutch CANOPIES project (Janssen 2020) is exploring transition - pathways to agroforestry systems optimised for local ecological and socio-economic conditions
+Brazilian farmers are integrating trees into their croplands in various ways, ranging from simple to highly complex agroforestry systems.
+While complex systems are more effective in the mitigation of climate change, trade-offs with scalability need to be resolved for agroforestry systems to deliver on their potential.
+The Brazilian-Dutch CANOPIES project (Janssen 2020) is exploring transition pathways to agroforestry systems optimised for local ecological and socio-economic conditions.

-- 17 The climate change mitigation potential of agroforestry systems is widely recognised (FAO 2017b; - Zomer et al. 2016) and Brazilian farmers and research rs are pioneering diverse ways of integrating - 19 trees into croplands, from planting rows of eucalyptus trees in pastures up to highly complex agroforests - 20 consisting of >30 crop and tree species.
-The degree of complexity influences the multiple functions that - 21 farmers and societies can attain from agroforestry the more complex it is, the more it resembles a - 22 natural forest with associated benefits for its C torage capacity and its habitat quality for biodiversity - 23 (Santos et al. 2019).
-However, trade offs exist between the complexity and scalability of agroforestry - as complex systems rely on intensive manual labour to achieve high productivity (Tscharntke et al. - 25 2011).
-To date, mechanisation of structurally diverse agroforests is scarce and hence, efficiencies of - scale are difficult to achieve.
+The climate change mitigation potential of agroforestry systems is widely recognised (Zomer et al. 2016; FAO 2017b) and Brazilian farmers and researchers are pioneering diverse ways of integrating trees into croplands, from planting rows of eucalyptus trees in pastures up to highly complex agroforests consisting of >30 crop and tree species.
+The degree of complexity influences the multiple functions that farmers and societies can attain from agroforestry: the more complex it is, the more it resembles a natural forest with associated benefits for its carbon storage capacity and its habitat quality for biodiversity (Santos et al. 2019).
+However, trade-offs exist between the complexity and scalability of agroforestry as complex systems rely on intensive manual labour to achieve high productivity (Tscharntke et al. 2011).
+To date, mechanisation of structurally diverse agroforests is scarce and hence, efficiencies of scale are difficult to achieve.

-- 28 These synergies and trade-offs between complexity, multifunctionality and scalability are studied in the - 29 CANOPIES (Co-existence of Agriculture and Nature: Optimisation and Planning of Integrated - 30 Ecosystem Services project, collaboration between Wageningen University (NL), the University of - 31 São Paulo and EMBRAPA (both Brazil).
-Soil and management data are collected on farms of varying - 32 complexity to evaluate C sequestration and other ecosystem services, economic performance and labour - demands.
+These synergies and trade-offs between complexity, multifunctionality and scalability are studied in the CANOPIES (Co-existence of Agriculture and Nature: Optimisation and Planning of Integrated Ecosystem Services) project, a collaboration between Wageningen University (NL), the University of São Paulo and EMBRAPA (both Brazil).
+Soil and management data are collected on farms of varying complexity to evaluate carbon sequestration and other ecosystem services, economic performance and labour demands.

-- 35 The trade-off between complexity and labour demand is less pronounced in EMBRAPA's integrated - 36 crop-livestock-forestry (ICLF) systems, where grains and pasture are planted between widely spaced - 37 tree rows.
-Here, barriers for implementation relate mostly to livestock and grain farmers' lack of - 38 knowledge on forestry management and financing mechanisms (Gil et al. 2015).
-Additionally, linking - 39 these financing mechanisms to C sequestration remains a Monitoring, Reporting and Verification - 40 challenge (Smith et al. 2020b).
+The trade-off between complexity and labour demand is less pronounced in EMBRAPA's integrated crop-livestock-forestry (ICLF) systems, where grains and pasture are planted between widely spaced tree rows.
+Here, barriers for implementation relate mostly to livestock and grain farmers' lack of knowledge on forestry management and financing mechanisms (Gil et al. 2015).
+Additionally, linking these financing mechanisms to carbon sequestration remains a Monitoring, Reporting and Verification challenge (Smith et al. 2020b).

-- 1 Successful examples of how more complex agroforestry can be upscaled do exist in Brazil.
-For example, - 2 on farm trials and consistent investments over several years have enabled Rizoma Agro to develop a - 3 citrus production system that integrates commercial and native trees in a large-scale multi-layered - 4 agroforestry system.
-The success of their transition resulted in part from their corporate structure that - 5 allowed them to tap into the certified Green Bonds market (CBI 2020).
-However, different transition - 6 strategies need to be developed for family farmers and their distinct socio-economic conditions.
+Successful examples of how more complex agroforestry can be upscaled do exist in Brazil.
+For example, on farm trials and consistent investments over several years have enabled Rizoma Agro to develop a citrus production system that integrates commercial and native trees in a large-scale multi-layered agroforestry system.
+The success of their transition resulted in part from their corporate structure that allowed them to tap into the certified Green Bonds market (CBI 2020).
+However, different transition strategies need to be developed for family farmers and their distinct socio-economic conditions.

-7.4.3.4.
-Enteric fermentation
+7.4.3.4 Enteric Fermentation